astronomer/docs/astro/deploy-dags.md

 As a Workspace Owner, you can enable or disable DAG-only deploys for a Deployment.
 On Astro Hosted, DAG-only deploys are enabled by default for all Deployments.
 On Astro Hybrid, you must enable them manually for each Deployment.

-To determine if disabling DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).
+To determine if DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).

 ### Prerequisites